nsaunders/writing/posts/function-aschild-polymorphic-components/index.md

 Earlier, I showed that the `as` prop has one serious composability issue along with some possible TypeScript-related inconveniences.
-On the other hand, the `asChild` prop, promoted as the successor to the `as` prop, is not such an obvious improvement when considering its own downsides.
+On the other hand, the `asChild` prop, promoted as the `as` prop successor, is not such an obvious improvement when considering its unique downsides.

 ##### No contract between parent and child